Paris Jardins du Trocadero Gardens

 The original design was to complement the Palais de Trocadero, but this particular palace that was built for the world fair in 1878 met a lot of dismay, and eventually when Paris was to host the world fair in 1937, the city decided that it was time the old Palais de Trocadero be demolished and a new building put in its place.

-The Jardins du Trocadero Gardens in Paris cover an area of almost 10 hectares and located at the foot of the terrace to the Palais de Chaillot, this extends down to the River Seine exactly in line with the Eiffel Tower on the opposite bank.
+The Paris Jardins du Trocadero Gardens cover an area of almost 10 hectares and located at the foot of the terrace to the Palais de Chaillot, this extends down to the River Seine exactly in line with the Eiffel Tower on the opposite bank.

-The fountains of Warsaw are actually the largest fountains in Paris and are a series of different pools dominated by one large one with its 20 water cannons, 56 water sprays and 12 vertical fountains that offer a remarkable display, especially during an evening, when the fountains are all lit up.
+Now the fountains of Warsaw are actually the largest water fountains in Paris and are a series of different pools dominated by one large one with its 20 water cannons, 56 water sprays and 12 vertical fountains that offer a remarkable display, especially during an evening, when the fountains are all lit up.

-The Jardins du Trocadero also has many different sculptures you can admire and the two most well known ones are located just below the first level of stairs from the Palais de Chaillot.
+Also, the Paris Jardins du Trocadero Gardens has many different sculptures you can admire and the two most well known ones are located just below the first level of stairs from the Palais de Chaillot.
 These two sculptures are made of stone and one is called L'Homme or The Man sculpted by Pierre Traverse and the other is called La Femme or The Woman sculpted by Daniel Bacque.

 There are also two fabulous animal bronze statues called Taureau et Daim, which translates to Bull and Deer produced by Paul Jouve, and the other called Chevaux et Chien, which translates to Horses and Dog by Georges Guyot.

-Another sculpture that was produced by Andre Greck, which is called the Monument aux Combattants Polonais pur la Defense et le Liberation de la France was only put in place in 1978 in order to pay respects to the polish and the sculptor Anotoine Bourdelle, who was also concerned with Polish issues.
+Another Jardins du Trocadero Gardens sculpture that was produced by Andre Greck, which is called the Monument aux Combattants Polonais pur la Defense et le Liberation de la France was only put in place in 1978 in order to pay respects to the polish and the sculptor Anotoine Bourdelle, who was also concerned with Polish issues.

-The gardens themselves are based on English gardens and include trees such as oak, beech, chestnut etc and there is even a small artificial river flowing through underneath the shade of these old trees.
+The Paris Jardins du Trocadero Gardens themselves are based on English gardens and include trees such as oak, beech, chestnut etc and there is even a small artificial river flowing through underneath the shade of these old trees.

 The Jardins du Trocadero Gardens in Paris are open every day of the year 24 hours a day and are located on the Chaillot Hill below the Palais de Chaillot in the 16th Arrondissement of Paris, but also by the River Seine and the Pont d’Iena at the bottom end of the gardens.

-You will find that the nearest Metro station is called the Trocadero stop and you would need to take either Line 6 or 9, however, you can also access the gardens via the Batobus water transport system with their stop by the Eiffel Tower on the opposite bank, plus l'OpenTour tour buses also stop nearby.
+You will find that the nearest Metro station is called the Trocadero stop and you would need to take either Line 6 or 9, however, you can also access the gardens via the Batobus water transport system with their stop by the Eiffel Tower on the opposite bank, plus Paris Tootbus tours also stop nearby.

-Alternatively, within walking distance of the Jardins du Trocadero, you have the Bus Lines 22, 30, 32, 63, 72 and 82, along with the Noctilien Night Bus Service via Line N53, yet the nearest train station is located on the opposite bank of the River Seine, which is called the Champ de Mars - Tour Eiffel stop serving the RER C Line.
+Alternatively, within walking distance of the Jardins du Trocadero gardens, you have the Paris bus lines 22, 30, 32, 63, 72 and 82, along with the Noctilien Night Bus Service via Line N53, yet the nearest train station is located on the opposite bank of the River Seine, which is called the Champ de Mars - Tour Eiffel stop serving the RER C Line.